brontosaurusrex/brontosaurusrex.github.io/vim.md

     end, home < end, start of line (also 0 and $) i, o < insert or insert on next line a < insert after selected char

+## debian

+vi and vim are the same, they are symbolic links to

+    /usr/bin/vim.basic